Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

 patterns and other textures in the same way as shader writing with :doc:`Material Nodes </render/blender_render/materials/nodes/index>`.

-These textures can be use in the same places as regular textures:
+These textures can be used in the same places as regular textures:
 They can be placed in texture channels, in material nodes, in particle systems, and even inside other textures.